Wilton Mkwayi

-Wilton Zimasile Mkwayi (17 December 1923 – 24 July 2004) was an African National Congress veteran and one of the first six members of Umkonto weSizwe to be sent for military training.
+Wilton Zimasile Mkwayi OMSG (17 December 1923 – 24 July 2004) was an African National Congress veteran and one of the first six members of Umkonto weSizwe to be sent for military training.

 Early life

 Wilton “Bri-Bri” Zimasile Mkwayi was born in Chwarhu area near Middledrift in 1923.
 His parents were uneducated farmers.
 He was one of seven children.
 Mkwayi started school at age ten in a Presbyterian church building in Keiskammahoek.
 He had a rural childhood herding sheep and goats, and passing through circumcision school.

 Mkwayi became a member of the ANC at age 17, after his father, also a member of the ANC, gave him a membership card.
 He left school in 1943, while World War 2 was ongoing, to work at a dynamite factory in Somerset West.
 Mkwayi left Somerset West for Port Elizabeth in 1945 to work offloading large trucks and trains; he also worked at the docks.